 Application owner sounds like a pretty important role—and in many organizations, it is.
-However, the responsibilities of an application owner vary significantly, with a range of responsibilities that may require just minutes per month or it may mean regular demands requiring daily activity.
-Application owners may have different, more complex tasks expected of them depending on how each organization defines the role.
+However, the responsibilities of an application owner vary significantly, with a range of responsibilities that may require just minutes per month or mean regular demands requiring daily activity.
+Depending on how each organization defines the role, application owners may have different, more complex tasks expected of them.

 While value is subjective, this chart expresses the increase in time necessary when assigning more significant roles to an application.
 How many minutes in total depends on the check-in interval for the application in question, which may be weekly, bi-weekly, monthly, etc. Furthermore, as opposed to assigning the same type of application owner and check-in interval for all applications, enterprises will often assign different types of application owners and different check-in requirements for certain applications as deemed necessary.